martinfou/ealifecycle/README.md

 **The definitive platform for managing Expert Advisors professionally** - Complete EA lifecycle management with DevOps-inspired workflows for algorithmic trading teams.

-## 🎯 What is EALifecycle?
+## 🎯 What is EALifeCycle?

-EALifecycle helps algorithmic traders manage their Expert Advisors (trading robots) through their complete lifecycle: Development → Testing → Production → Maintenance → Retirement.
+EALifeCycle helps algorithmic traders manage their Expert Advisors (trading robots) through their complete lifecycle: Development → Testing → Production → Maintenance → Retirement.
 Built with Laravel 12 and designed for trading teams, prop firms, and EA developers.

 **Key Features:**
 - 📚 **EA Registry**: Central repository for all trading robots